 Who’s Walter Annenberg?
 Unknowingly, you know him quite well.
 Each time you grab a copy of Seventeen or reach out for your TV Guide to know what’s on the tube, you are paying a tribute to Walter Annenberg.

-He was also fairly active in the field of American politics, serving as US Ambassador to the Court of St. James.
+He was fairly active in the field of American politics, serving as US Ambassador to the Court of St. James.

 Walter Annenberg – Thinking Out of the Box

 When Annenberg’s father was jailed for tax evasion, he took over the family’s publishing business and managed to turn a debt-laden newspaper into a successful publishing empire.

 The company, Triangle Publications, proved highly profitable and so Annenberg sought ways to expand it.